Reconciliation works best when both friends can be honest, calm, and willing to repair trust.

 “I felt dismissed when I tried to explain why I was hurt.”

 If you did something wrong, say it clearly.
-Do not bury the apology under explanations.
+Keep the apology clear of long explanations.

 “I’m sorry I snapped at you.
-I was embarrassed, but that does not make it okay.”
+I was embarrassed, and that still hurt you.”

 Listen Actively

 Your friend may remember the situation differently.
-That does not automatically mean they are lying or trying to hurt you.
+A different memory can still be sincere.
 Listen before defending yourself.

 Try reflecting back what you heard: